-During the year, the Corporation received \$6 million in its General Fund from State appropriations.
-Additionally, the Corporation's General Fund earned \$128 thousand in investment income.
-These revenues, along with \$613 thousand of the General Fund balance, were used to pay \$6.7 million in general and administrative expenditures.
-The Corporation also received \$278.9 million in its Debt Service Fund from State appropriations for payment of debt service on its outstanding bonds and earned \$23.4 million in investment income on its Capital Reserve Account and other Debt Service Accounts within the Debt Service Fund.
-The Corporation also paid and received \$31.7 million and \$32.6 million respectively, on its interest rate exchange agreements.
+During the year, the Corporation received \$10.5 million in its General Fund from State appropriations.
+Additionally, the Corporation's General Fund earned \$43 thousand in investment income.
+These revenues were used to pay \$10 million in general and administrative expenditures.
+This resulted in an increase of \$496 thousand in the General Fund balance.
+The increase in general and administrative expenditures is largely due to increased support costs relative to the Corporation's variable rate bonds.
+The Corporation also received \$361.3 million in its Debt Service Fund from State appropriations for payment of debt service on its outstanding bonds and earned \$4.9 million in investment income on its Capital Reserve Account and other Debt Service Accounts within the Debt Service Fund.
+The Corporation also paid and received \$35.2 million and \$13.8 million respectively, on its interest rate exchange agreements.
 These payments and receipts were included within the total amount reported as debt service interest.